acaloiaro/mersenne-twister-gnur/README.md

 A Mersenne-Twister implementation modeled after and validated with GNU R's RNG.c.

+This is the PRNG in [Renjin](https://github.com/bedatadriven/renjin), a JVM-based interpreter for R.

 # Examples
 ## Getting Ten Random Doubles with GNU R
 ```